Which Internal Pattern Is Sending Your Hair or Scalp Signals

 If your hair changes align with cycle shifts, menopause, or energy dips, your results may point to the Hormone Signaling Pattern.

-This pattern reflects how hormones like estrogen or thyroid signals may influence hair growth and scalp balance.
+This pattern reflects how hormones like estrogen or thyroid signals influences hair growth and scalp balance.

 Gut Absorption Pattern